 Keep an eye on this page for job vacancies with Ethical Consumer if you are interested in joining an ethical co-operative as a worker member.

-Salary: £16,174 per year (£12.96/hr for 24 hours per week)
+Salary: £14,716 per year (£14.15 /hr for 20 hours per week)

 Important: you will receive an automatic confirmation on screen when you submit the form, rather than an email.
 You can amend your application, even after submission, up until the deadline.
 You are advised to keep a copy of all your answers, as we cannot accept responsibility or extend the deadline in the case of technology problems.

-Starting date: 21/28 July, subject to negotiation
+Starting date: week commencing 7 September 2026, subject to negotiation

+If you are short-listed for an interview, you will be notified by telephone by 5pm Monday 27 July 2026.
 If you do not hear from us by then, it means you have not been shortlisted this time.

 Ethical Consumer Research Association (ECRA) is the UK’s longest running alternative consumer organisation.
 It was founded in Manchester in 1988 as a not-for-profit workers’ co-operative to provide ‘information on the companies behind the brand names’ and to promote the ethical use of consumer power.